Reception - Swifts

 Welcome to Swift class!
-We are very excited to learn and play with you this year.
+We are looking forward to sharing your learning and achievements with you.

 Mrs Mountney is the Swift class teacher.
-Miss Gibson, Miss Moore and Mrs Brendling are teaching assistants who all help in the Swift class.
+Miss Brown, Miss Bozier, Mrs Lanni and Miss Moore are teaching assistants who all help in the Swift class.

 Mrs Arnott will be teaching in Swift class on Wednesday afternoons.